 - Your film is great, but there's not enough room.
 This same programmer also told me that, each year, about 400 films – 10% of submissions – were perfect for his festival... yet he could only accept 200 of them, since the festival was only so big.
 Think about that: you have to reject half the films you love.
 Every programmer surely encounters this Sophie's Choice-like situation.

 - Your film is too similar to another film.
-Let's say you submit a documentary about Bette Davis or a comedy about monkeys, but ten other filmmakers have also submitted Bette Davis docs or monkey comedies.
-How could you know?
-But since festivals crave variety, you might be out of luck.
+Let's say you submit a documentary about Bette Davis or a comedy about monkeys, but ten other filmmakers have also submitted Bette Davis docs or monkey comedies that year.
+How could you have known?
+Regardless, since festivals crave variety, you might be out of luck.

-- Festival programmers' in-fighting.
+- Festival programmers' infighting.
 Programmers are only human, and humans don't always see eye to eye.
-But like jurors at your trial, you may never know whether they unanimously hated your film, or if they all loved it except for the one pain-in-the-ass who harangued everyone into voting no.
+But like jurors at your trial, you may never know whether they unanimously hated your film, or if they all loved it except for one pain-in-the-ass who harangued everyone into voting no.

 - The festival's programmers have bad taste.
 Just tell yourself this every time you get a rejection letter.
 Art is subjective, of course, but in truth, some of the worst films I've ever seen were at festivals.
 As with most things, approach the festival circuit with a deflated ego and a zen attitude.
 If you get in, great.
 But if you don't, well, there are many parts of "NO" that you may not understand.